widgetapps/blockchain-nodejs-example/README.md

 GET /consensus
 ```

-Once you have intances installed, you should send the `POST /nodes/register` to each running
+Once you have instances installed, you should send the `POST /nodes/register` to each running
 node with the list of nodes you are running.